maacpiash/libgyor/README.md

 # Libgyor

-A simple manager for a library of e-books on programming.
+A simple manager for a library of e-books on computer science.

 *Under Construction*